multitudes/multitudes/README.md

 - [Why this code compiles?
 Explaining some Swift magic at work!](https://laurentbrusa.hashnode.dev/why-this-code-compiles-explaining-some-swift-magic-at-work)
 - [Answer by multitudes for How to hide the home indicator with SwiftUI?](https://stackoverflow.com/questions/56795572/how-to-hide-the-home-indicator-with-swiftui/64623130#64623130)

+### 📫 You can DM me on [Twitter](https://twitter.com/wrmultitudes)!

+### 🌵 Fun facts:

+I loved "The Queen's gambit" and started playing chess again after watching the show
+Bruce Springsteen is my favorite musician
+I am gluten intolerant, and still had a lots of fun baking sourdough bread during the lockdown
 <!-- BLOG-POST-LIST:END -->

 <!--